SichangHe/sichanghe.github.io/src/notes/automation_software/chatbot_prompt.md

 summarize paper w/ focus on FOCUS

 ```
 What does this paper talk about in terms of FOCUS?
-Quote specific phrases or sentences when talking about each related point.
+Always quote specific phrases or sentences when talking about each related point.
 Try your best to summarize every aspect mentioned in the paper.
 ```

 general requirements (old):